johnson70630/GPT-Auto-Fine-Tuning-Line-Bot/Readme.md

 - You should update the URL everytime you run ngrok

 ## Run Line bot
-- Access to the line bot folder `cd bot`
+- Access to the line bot folder `cd chatbot`
 - Run the Line bot in terminal
 `
 python3 line_bot.py